Legislative violence: Philippines

+Senate

-In September 2016, Senator Antonio Trillanes IV, a former military officer who led 2 coup attempts (Oakwood Mutiny and Manila Peninsula siege) during the administration of President Gloria Macapagal Arroyo, turned off the microphone of his fellow Senator (former Partymate) Alan Peter Cayetano during a televised Senate hearing on the Philippine war on drugs and engaged in January 2017 with Senator Juan Miguel Zubiri in near fistfighting, after the Kilusang Pagbabago Coalition Members rejected Trillanes' resolution for investigation for the Bureau of Immigration Bribery scandal.
+In September 2016, Senator Antonio Trillanes IV turned off the microphone of his colleague Alan Peter Cayetano during a televised hearing on the Philippine war on drugs and engaged in January 2017 with Senator Migz Zubiri in near fistfighting, after the Kilusang Pagbabago Coalition Members rejected Trillanes' resolution for an investigation for the Bureau of Immigration bribery scandal.

+In September 2024, both Zubiri and Cayetano nearly engaged in a fistfight due to Cayetano's last minute introduction of a resolution on the Makati–Taguig boundary dispute.

+House of Representatives

-In the lower house, Representative Prospero Pichay Jr. got into a heated argument with fellow legislator Robert "Ace" Barbers" during a hearing over constitutional amendments on October 2016.
+In the lower house, Representative Prospero Pichay Jr. got into a heated argument with fellow legislator Robert "Ace" Barbers during a hearing over constitutional amendments in October 2016.
 After the hearing was suspended, Barbers walked towards Pichay.
 Reporters covering the forum overheard the two congressmen hurl expletives at each other.
 Barbers then pointed at the face of Pichay, who was seated.
-Pichay pushed away the other lawmaker’s hand, then stood up.
-Their colleagues quickly stood between them as they tried to push each other, and managed to break up the fight.
+Pichay pushed away the other lawmaker's hand, then stood up.
+Their colleagues quickly stood between them as they tried to push each other and managed to break up the fight.

+In September 2024, Representatives Rodante Marcoleta and Joseph Stephen Paduano made threatening gestures against each other before being restrained by other lawmakers during an argument over a House investigation into Vice President Sara Duterte.

+Senegal

+On 1 December 2022, a pregnant member of the National Assembly, Amy Ndiaye was involved in a fight with two fellow MPs in the chamber while it was in session involving kicking and slapping.
+Mamadou Niang and Massata Samb were sentenced to six months in prison and ordered to pay Ndiaye five million CFA franc in compensation.

+Serbia

+On 4 March 2025, a brawl broke out in the National Assembly after opposition parties demanded the confirmation of the resignation of Prime Minister Miloš Vučević and his government during a debate on a bill to increase funding for university education.
+Three MPs were injured.

 South Africa

 17 May 2016

-Members of the Economic Freedom Fighters party became engaged in a brawl with security guards after attempting to prevent President Jacob Zuma from addressing parliament.
+Members of the Economic Freedom Fighters engaged in a brawl with security guards after attempting to prevent President Jacob Zuma from addressing parliament.